Lucew/changepoynt/README.md

 We are actively working on the package, and currently have the following steps planned:

-- We are actively working on a benchmark tool for change point algorithms
-- Implement Bayesian online change point detection
+- Researching intuitive explanations for SST parametrization
+- Setting up a documentation
+- Guideline for online deployment of the methods

 If you have further ideas, do not hesitate to open a ticket or a pull request!